 Introduction to experimental methods in the humanities

 Don’t miss this golden opportunity to learn more about a wide variety of experimental research methods in the Humanities, given by Lund University Humanities Lab!
-Through demos, show cases, and hands-on sessions this workshop will give you an introduction to Motion capture and 3D, eye tracking, language technology tools, and high-tech audio/video equipment, to name a few.
+Through demos, show cases, and hands-on sessions this workshop will give you an introduction to; Motion capture and 3D, EEG, eye tracking, language technology tools, recording audio/video, measuring electrophysiological responses with BioPac, and how to combine different technology for analysing historical buildings.

 The workshop is arranged in collaboration with the national research infrastructure Huminfra (www.huminfra.se).